top of page

 Everyone knows a picture’s worth 1,000 words, but Kirk’s are worth 1,230.
 That extra 23% could translate into more cheese logs at your next office party!

 Kirk Anderson is an animator, graphic designer, illustrator, and political cartoonist.
-His work has appeared in the New York Times, Washington Post, Los Angeles Times, Newsweek, USA Today, The Onion, and hundreds of other publications on four continents.
-He was the editorial cartoonist for the St. Paul Pioneer Press during the Jesse Ventura era, and created a multi-year serialized graphic novel/political satire for the Minneapolis Star Tribune.
+His work has appeared in the New York Times, Washington Post, Los Angeles Times, Newsweek, USA Today, The Onion, and hundreds of other publications on five continents.
+He was the editorial cartoonist for the St. Paul Pioneer Press, and created a multi-year serialized graphic novel/political satire for the Minneapolis Star Tribune.

 Kirk provides animated explainer videos to businesses, and animated cartoons to non-profit social justice organizations.
 He illustrates and designs magazine and book covers, and his artwork has been solicited for exhibits across the globe.